15. ArrayQueue

 it is the next available spot in the array.

-after a single element was added.
-The value of rear
+Example ArrayQueue after a single element was added.
+The value of rear is 2 as it would be the next

-available spot in the array, however, the array is at capacity — size == queue.length
+available spot in the array, however, the array is at capacity — size == queue.length.

 With an

-method would need to be calledUnlike before, however, the size of the array cannot simply just be doubled with the contents copied
+ArrayQueueat capacity, someexpandCapacitymethod would need to be calledUnlike before, however, the size of the array cannot simply just be doubled with the contents copied

-.
+Example ArrayQueue after a naive expandCapacity.
 In this scenario, there is a “hole” in the middle of the

-and the elements wrapped back to the beginning of the array.
+elements as the front is index 2 and the elements wrapped back to the beginning of the array.

 Instead, copy the contents into contiguous indices starting at index